Roseanne Barr's racist tweet backlash

 Opinion online has been divided over the decision by US TV network ABC to cancel Roseanne Barr's revived TV comedy series over her racist tweet.

-In a tweet that has since been deleted by the comedian, she linked Valerie Jarrett, a former adviser to Barack Obama, to an ape.
+In a tweet that has since been deleted by the comedian, she likened Valerie Jarrett, a former adviser to Barack Obama, to an ape.

 Ms Barr later apologised for her offensive tweet.
 But ABC decided to cancel the reboot of her hit 90s sitcom.
 The show made a comeback in March this year after a 21-year hiatus.